bigyao25/actix-web-ratelimit/README.md

                 .unwrap_or("anonymous")
                 .to_string()
         })
-        // Custom response when rate limit exceeded.
+        // Custom handler for rate limit exceeded.
 It returns a 429 response by default.
         .exceeded(|id, config, _req| {
             HttpResponse::TooManyRequests().body(format!(
                 "429 caused: client-id: {}, limit: {}req/{:?}",